tyler-dane/bacula/troubleshooting.md

 * Common issues are with 1.)
 Config files (mismatching names/passwords), 2.)
 Network Environment issue (SELinux/firewall conflicts)
 * Very closely check all relevant config files to determine if there's a simple syntax error.
     * It sounds trivial, but I have spent hours trying all kinds of troubleshooting, only to find the problem was a name/password mismatch
-* See diagram to see how all names/passwords should connect across the server and client
+* See [password-chain](password-chain.jpg) diagram to see how all names/passwords should connect across the server and client architecture
-    * If you're still unsure: temporarily change all passwords to "password" and see if it works.
+    * If you're still unsure whether you have password issues: temporarily change all passwords to "password" and see if it works.
 If possible, take a snapshot beforehand so you can revert back to its original state if this approach doesn't work.
-* Test if it's a config issue:
+* Test configuration file:
     `bacula-fd -tc /etc/bacula/bacula-fd.conf -d100`
-* Test if it's a network issue.
+* Test network access.
     * Telnet from director to client over port 9102:
         * `telnet <client FQDN> 9102`
     * Telnet from client to director over port 9101:
         * `telnet <director FQDN> 9101`
-* Test if it's an environment issue
+* Test environment
     * Do client and server have same version of Bacula?
     * Temporarily disable SELinux, first on the client, then the server, then both:
         * `setenforce 0`